See What Visitors Do, Not What You Assumed

 Data Collection

-A lightweight JavaScript snippet is installed on your website — typically through direct code insertion or a tag management platform.
-This script passively monitors the DOM (Document Object Model) and records user interaction events: clicks, taps, scrolls, cursor movements, and in some cases, form interactions and JavaScript errors.
+A lightweight JavaScript snippet is installed on your site via direct code or a tag manager.
+It passively tracks clicks, taps, scrolls, cursor movements, and some forms of interactions and errors.

 Aggregation and Rendering